-- Advanced = These people are usually athletes or bodybuilders.
-They are very strong in relation to body weight, and usually have a lot of lean mass (i.e. rugby players).
+- Advanced = These are typically athletes or bodybuilders.
+They are very strong in relation to their body weight, and usually have considerable amounts of lean mass (i.e. rugby players).
 Or, they could be bodybuilders with a lot of lean mass and low body fat %.

 Can we gain muscle in a deficit?